What is self-love really?

 We feel alive when people look at us and actually see us.
 But the reality is that there is only so much attention to go around.
 And we usually crave more attention than we get.

 The solution to our brilliant bodies and minds is to create an ego that validates us from the inside.
-Often, we think of this as our self-esteem, which begins to form early on in life until ages 2-5.
+Often, we think of this as our self-esteem, which begins to form early on in life, until ages 2-5.

 Narcissism only reaches the troubling end of the spectrum when our sense of self fails to develop.
 This can happen for any number of reasons, but we won’t go down that rabbit hole here.

 The result is a person who has a void inside of them.
-An emptiness instead of a sense of self, and it is this void that continually craves attention in order to feel satisfied with ourselves.
-We often see this play out as them developing expertise at gaining attention, appearing exciting to be around, or retreating to a fantasy life and holding on to the belief they are superior to others.
+An emptiness instead of a sense of self, and it is this void that continually craves attention to feel satisfied with ourselves.
+We often see this play out as them developing expertise at gaining attention, appearing exciting to be around, or retreating to a fantasy life and holding on to the belief that they are superior to others.
 (Social media, anyone?)

 Spirituality